 12 Chinese zodiac animal signs, Read more onChinese zodiac

-Chinese New Year 2016 begins on Monday 8 February, and end on 22 February.
+Chinese New Year 2020 begins on 25th February, and ends on 4th February.
 It is day one month one of the Chinese lunar calendar, and its date in January or February varies from year to year (always somewhere in the period January 21 to February 20).

 The Chinese lunar calendar is associated with the Chinese zodiac, which has 12 animal signs: rat, ox, tiger, rabbit, dragon, snake, horse, goat, monkey, Rooster, dog, and pig.
 Each animal represents a year in a 12-year cycle, beginning on Chinese New Year's Day.
-2016 is a year of the Monkey.
+2020 is a year of the rat.